Coder-RD/SQL-Challenge/README.md

 Each day's folder may contain:

 - 💻 SQL Solution
-- 📸 HackerRank Submission Screenshot
+- 📸 HackerRank or CodeChef Submission Screenshot

 This repository serves as a complete record of my **100 Days of SQL learning journey**.